-The goal of the Supplemental Nutrition Program for Women, Infants, and Children (WIC) is to improve the nutritional well-being of low income pregnant and postpartum women, infants, and children under the age of five who are at nutritional risk by providing nutritious foods to supplement diets, nutrition education, and referrals to health care and social services.
+The goal of the Supplemental Nutrition Program for Women, Infants, and Children (WIC) is to improve the nutritional well-being of low-income pregnant and postpartum women, infants, and children under the age of five who are at nutritional risk by providing nutritious foods to supplement diets, nutrition education, and referrals to health care and social services.
 More specifically the program aims to improve birth outcomes, support the growth and development of infants and children, and promote long-term health in all WIC participants.
+WIC also provides nutritional services and education.